-New, cheap malaria vaccine backed by WHO
+Malaria vaccine big advance against major child killer

 - Published

-A cheap malaria vaccine that can be produced on a massive scale has been recommended for use by the World Health Organization.
+A cheap malaria vaccine that can be produced on a massive scale has been recommended for use by the World Health Organization (WHO).

 The vaccine has been developed by the University of Oxford and is only the second malaria vaccine to be developed.